Neural Mixed Effects for Nonlinear Personalized Predictions: Technical and Related Background

 Mixed effect models were proposed in statistics for data that is not independent and identically distributed, e.g., longitudinal data from multiple people~\cite{laird1982random}.
-In statistics, the goal of mixed effect models is often to study research questions about the person-generic trends, referred to as fixed effects, and person-specific trends, referred to as random effects.
+In statistics, the goal of mixed effect models is often to study research questions about person-generic trends, referred to as fixed effects, and person-specific trends, referred to as random effects.
 Mixed effect models include a penalty term to regularize the person-specific parameters (denoted as $\bm{\theta}^i$) so that they learn only what the person-generic parameters (denoted as $\bar{\bm{\theta}}$) cannot learn.
 The technical challenge when optimizing mixed effect models is to separate fixed and random effects since they affect each other, e.g., a random bias term can affect the fixed slope of linear mixed effect models~\cite{simpson1951interpretation}.

-We briefly highlight the optimization of linear and nonlinear mixed effect models and then review related work that explored combinations of neural networks and mixed effect models.
+We briefly highlight the optimization of linear and nonlinear mixed effect models, review related work that explored combinations of neural networks and mixed effect models, and then contrast mixed models with multitask learning.

 \textbf{Linear Mixed Effects (LME):} For an observation from the $i$-th person represented by a feature vector $\bm{X}$, a linear mixed effects model infers the prediction as $\hat{y} = (\bar{\bm{\theta}} + \bm{\theta}^i)^T \bm{X}$, see \autoref{fig:lme}.
-To efficiently optimize LMEs, it is often assumed that the random effects $\bm{\theta}^i$ follow a multivariate normal distribution with zero mean and covariance $\bm{\Sigma}$.
+For efficient optimization, it is often assumed that the random effects $\bm{\theta}^i$ follow a multivariate normal distribution with zero mean and covariance $\bm{\Sigma}$.
 A popular method to optimize LME models is an Expectation-Maximization (EM) algorithm that minimizes the mean squared error~\cite{lindstrom1988newton}.
-The challenging computational part of this EM algorithm is that a matrix needs to be inverted for each person $i$, where the matrix size is the number of observations for person $i$.
+The challenging part of this EM algorithm is that a matrix needs to be inverted for each person $i$, where the matrix size is the number of observations for person $i$.
 This makes it challenging to optimize LME models when a person has many observations, i.e., LME models do not easily scale to large datasets.

 \textbf{Nonlinear Mixed Effects (NLME):} Nonlinear mixed effect models are used to model nonlinear person-specific trends, for example, in pharmacometrics~\cite{owen2014introduction}.
 As shown in \autoref{fig:nlme}, random effects can be anywhere in a nonlinear model $\hat{y} = f(\bm{X}; \bar{\bm{\theta}} + \bm{\theta}^i)$ making their optimization more challenging.
 While multiple optimization approaches exist for nonlinear mixed effects~\cite{lindstrom1990nonlinear,pinheiro1995approximations,saem,bates2014fitting}, most modern nonlinear mixed effect approaches find an approximate solution using random walk Metropolis sampling~\cite{saem,karimi2020f}.
 One downside of this sampling approach is that it converges slowly for large models with many parameters~\cite{karimi2020f}.
 One upside, compared to LME, is that this sampling approach scales well with many observations as it does not require matrix inversions that depend on the number of people or observations.